MMiguel1925/dictionary_eng/README.md

 # dictionary_eng
-this is a lesson project baed on Udemy course: The Python pro course.
+This is a lesson project based on Udemy course: The Python pro course, from Ardit.